ENDURO ROUTE - SECTION ONE

 The section begins with a gentle 20 km descent along the Chimanimani - Cashel road with stunning views of the Chimanimani Mountain Range, Masapa's Gap and The Corner.
 From the Chikukwa turn off, the road begins to climb towards the shoulder of Groenkop Mountain which it ascends in a series of switchbacks, climbing almost 300 vertical metres over the 11 km stretch.
 The views looking back from Groenkop Mountain towards The Corner are amongst the most breathtaking of the Blue Cross.

 Once on the plateau, the next 10 kms offer more spectacular views as the road winds along the contour towards the iconic Tank Nek, reaching the highest point of the section (1807m) at the 41 km mark.
+That said, the dust along the Cashel Scenic road can be very powdery, often concealing rocks underneath the layer, and caution is recommended.
 The last 20 kms through forest and communal area into the village of Cashel are virtually all downhill although the road is stony and somewhat hazardous in places.
-Keep an eye out for the spectacular Tanda Falls away to the left of the road just beyond the the Timber Estate boom gate.
+Keep an eye out for the spectacular Tandai Falls away to the left of the road just beyond the the Timber Estate boom gate.
 From Cashel the route follows the tar road westwards for 11 kms to the Mutambara Mission.

 Section 4 measures 88,6 kms from the start point where a sandy track turns northwards just beyond the Mission, to the clubhouse at Hillside Golf Club in Mutare.